-Dr. Bruce Levinson, Dr. Joseph Ditota and our Occupational Therapist Denise Chupeck, specialize in Vision Therapy.
+Dr. Bruce Levinson and Dr. Joseph Ditota specialize in Vision Therapy.
 Our Doctors and OT evaluate children with reading and learning difficulties.
 In addition, we test binocularity, visual motor integration, and visual perception.
 The occupational therapist and our Optician Tiffany Tarbe work with children to improve areas of concern that hinder reading and learning.
 Even though your child can read 20/20, this does not mean his or her eyes are performing correctly.
 A child should be seen by a competent eye doctor at age four onwards on an annual basis.

 Vision, Reading and Learning Seminar

 Dr. Bruce Levinson and Dr. Joseph Ditota offer this course on a regular basis throughout the country.
 It is designed for occupational, physical, and speech therapists, nurses, and teachers who work with the pediatric population or in the adult rehabilitation population.